 We arrived at 8:50 am for a 9:00 am zoo opening.
 At this early hour there were plenty of free parking spots available.
 This parking spot is especially awesome since from the zoo you can explore more of Balboa Park by walking.
 This way you can park once, but explore a ton of different places.

 In addition to the basic entrance admission there are several tour options available for purchase.
-If you want to do one of these enhanced tours make sure you register in advance (way in advance for Early Morning with Pandas).
+If you want to do one of these enhanced tours make sure you register in advance.
 Be aware the pricing you see for the tours does not include your entrance fee.

 See the Pandas